 Cllr.
-Mrs Rosalie Standley - Mayor of Ware
+Jonathan Kaye - Mayor of Ware

 Each year the Mayor chooses one or more charities to support during their year of office.
 This year the Mayor has chosen:

 The role of Mayor is principally a symbolic one, with the post being held for 12 months, and elected by the full town council.
-Past mayors include: Phyllis Ballam (2012-2013), Edward Bedford (2010-2011), Katherine Little (2009-2010), Phyllis Ballam (2008-2009), George Powell (2007-2008), Terrence Milner (2006-2007), Malcolm Alexander (2005-2006), Phyllis Ballam (2004-2005), Jeanette Taylor (2003-2004), Victoria Shaw (2002-2003), Peter Horry (2001-2002) and Jan Wing (2000-2001).
+Past mayors include: Phyllis Ballam (2015-2016), Ros Standley (2013-2015), Phyllis Ballam (2012-2013), Edward Bedford (2010-2011), Katherine Little (2009-2010), Phyllis Ballam (2008-2009), George Powell (2007-2008), Terrence Milner (2006-2007), Malcolm Alexander (2005-2006), Phyllis Ballam (2004-2005), Jeanette Taylor (2003-2004), Victoria Shaw (2002-2003), Peter Horry (2001-2002) and Jan Wing (2000-2001).